 - List of presenters (including the symposium organizer as first author and discussant if any);

 - Abstract (description of what this symposium is about – not more than 150 words)

 - Press paragraph (presenting the topic and the speakers, not more than 200 words)

 - General summary of the Symposium (not more than 2000 characters, spaces included), introduction, which includes extended background for the set of researches (theoretical framework), objectives and raised questions; brief description of how the presentations will address those issues.

 - Speakers’ titles, full names, affiliations, countries, and contact details.

-- Abstracts modifications: Any of the authors will be able to make changes to their abstract (authorship, title, and contents) on the personal page before the deadline for abstract submission.
-Only symposium organizer may modify symposium summary.
+- Abstracts modifications: Only symposium submitting author (symposium organiser) will be able to make changes to individual abstracts (authorship, title, and contents) and modify symposium summary on the personal page before the deadline for abstract submission.

 Individual abstracts submissions for proposed symposium